 One of the best-known nectar flowers for adult butterflies, Buddleja davidii produces blooms over a number of weeks between summer and autumn.
 Grow a few varieties to extend the flowering season.

-Centranthus ruber performs best in poorer, dry or chalky soils, where it forms a tidy, compact plant and won’t be overwhelmed by other, stronger plants.
+Red valerian, Centranthus ruber, performs best in poorer, dry or chalky soils, where it forms a tidy, compact plant and won't be overwhelmed by other, stronger plants.
 It often flowers early and continues well into midsummer.

 Tall, with lots of purple flowers on stiff, wiry stems, Verbena bonariensis can be grown through other plants or in a border on its own.
 It flowers late in the season and is extremely rich in nectar.

 Always go for the old-fashioned pink form of Hylotelephium spectabile, which produces the most nectar when it flowers in autumn.
 Red varieties tend to be poor in comparison.